Best Interest of Child Standard

 - if mutual decision-making will promote more frequent or continuing contact between the child and each of the parties

-Although one factor is not more important than another, it has been noted by many judges that a parents ability to move past the issues with the other parent for the good of the child shows that the parent is able to put the child’s needs ahead of their own.
-Conversely, if a parent asks only to attack the other parent or brings the child into the fight, a court may find that this action shows the parent cannot put the needs of the child first and may award less time with the child.
+Although one factor is not more important than another, it has been noted by many judges in the Denver metro area that a parents ability to move past the issues with the other parent for the good of the child shows that the parent is able to put the child’s needs ahead of their own.
+Conversely, if a parent is negative or attacks the other parent or brings the child into the fight, a court may find that this action shows the parent cannot put the needs of the child first and may award less time with the child.
+As a divorce attorney for a number of years, I have found that this may be one of the more important factors that a court considers.

-Many times a court will rely on the report or opinion of a CFI (child family investigator) or PRE (parent responsibility evaluator).
+If you and the other party are unable to reach a decision, an expert may be appointed.
+This person may be a CFI or PRE.
+It is not uncommon for a CFI’ to be lawyers who have had extensive practice as divorce attorneys, although there is no requirement that a CFI be a lawyer.
+Many times a court will rely on the report or opinion of the CFI (child family investigator) or PRE (parent responsibility evaluator).
 The CFI or PRE should consider the factors above when making his or her recommendations to the court.
 You will receive a copy of the CFI report or PRE report prior to the hearing.
-If the report is inaccurate and/or you do not agree with the findings, it would be worthwhile to have a non-biased person review the information and provide an opinion as to options that you may have.
-Sometimes being too close and/or to emotional will result in a court awarded less parenting time to you against your wishes.
+If the report is inaccurate and/or you do not agree with the findings, it may be worthwhile to have a non-biased person review the information and provide an opinion as to options that you may have.
+Sometimes being too close to any issue can result in a court awarding less parenting time to you against your wishes.
 If the report is unfavorable, you may consider implementing some of the recommendations in the report in order to show the court that you are able to put your child’s needs ahead of your own.

-If you would like to receive more information on the standards and considerations that a court uses in deciding family law issue, please contact us by calling (303) 747-4686 or CLICK HERE.
+If you would like to receive more information on the standards and considerations that a court uses in deciding family law issue, please contact us, we are centrally located in Denver, or by calling (303) 747-4686 or CLICK HERE.